Silverbelly/SE-Bootcamp-Project1/README.md

 display aircraft for sale and allow interested users to request contact from a sales person.

+Planning documentation for the site is included in:
+- User Stories.docx - the user stores for required functionality
+- /wireframes - screen layouts

 ##### Basic functionality
 - When users access the site, a home page will welcome them.
 - Clicking/tapping the *Aircraft* nav menu item will direct users to a list of aircraft available for sale.